DeandreD23/sql_name-/README.md

-# sql_name-
+Hi, I'm Deandre!
-A collection of my sample SQL files.
+A collection of my sample SQL files and projects.